How Does Your Hospital Bill Get Paid After a Motorcycle Accident?

 - The hospital bill will include the use of the emergency room and nursing services.

-- The radiology department may submit their own bill for x-rays and CT scans.
+- The radiology department may submit its own bill for X-rays and CT scans.

 - Doctors in the Emergency Room will each submit their own bill for physician services.*